-Lavaux is one of Switzerland's most celebrated wine-growing regions.
+L is one of Switzerland's most celebrated wine-growing regions.
 The vineyards, many of which have been owned by the same families for generations, are perched on terraced hillsides above Lac Léman between Lausanne and Vevey.
-Lavaux's geographical situation is so unique--and so beautiful--that the Vignoble de Lavaux is a candidate for UNESCO's World Heritage List.
+Lavaux's geographical situation is so unique--and so beautiful--that the Vignoble de Lavaux was added to UNESCO's World Heritage List in 2007.

 Towns and sightseeing

 Lavaux includes more than a dozen villages, among them the lakeside district capital of Cully and hillside villages such as Grandvaux and Epesses.